si3nloong/sqlike/README.md

 4. Support `stored column` and `virtual column`
 5. Extra type such as `Date`, `Key`
 6. Support `struct` on `Find`, `FindOne`, `InsertOne`, `InsertMany`, `ModifyOne` and `Paginate` apis

+### Missing DOC?
+You can refer to `examples` folder to see what apis we offer and learn how to use those apis

 ```go
 import (